 The territory of Kyrgyzstan is a natural barrier between the flora and fauna of Kazakhstan, Uzbekistan and China, belonging to different biogeographic provinces.
 On the other side, the Tien Shan and Alay are the bridge between the fauna and flora of the Himalayas through the Pamir and Hindu Kush to the biota of Siberia, and in JunggarAla Tau and Altay -withbiotaof Mongolia.
-These two factors determine the the through the particular importance of biodiversity of Kyrgyzstan, and the necessity to conserve is obvious [8].
+These two factors determine theextraordinaryand unique combination of elements of different floras and faunas, thereby defining the particular importance of biodiversity of Kyrgyzstan, and the necessity to conserve is obvious [8].

 The Tien Shan and Pamir-Alay are included into the list of two hundred priority ecoregions of the planet.
 The highest concentration of species diversity, bothplants and animals, is here [9].
-Thus, the number of species of vascular plants amounts up to 2-3 thousand on the area of 10 thousand km2.
+Thus, the number of species of vascular plants amounts up to 2-3 thousand on the area of 10 thousand km.
 This highest concentration of species and communities is a characteristic of high-systems, not only in the relatively low, but in the mid-latitudes [10].